Dealing With Empty Nest Syndrome can be tough but it does get better.

 I admit that I struggled with this evil mixture for many weeks before I came to the conclusion that I was not living my life in a way that would be pleasing to God.

-I should add that they are far from perfect, although well on their way.
-I am sure I will have to live the next chapter of my story with them with my eyes half shut, so as not to freak out over every mistake I can see coming a mile away.
+They are far from perfect, but well on their way.
+However, I am sure I will have to live the next chapter of my story with them with my eyes half shut, so as not to freak out over every mistake I can see coming a mile away.

 As I have entered this new unknown territory, I am learning what it means to be the mom in a whole new way to very strong young adults.